pkcarlislellc/papershaper/README.md

 (C)2014,2020.
 Distributed under the GNU General Public License version 3.0 compliments of P. K. Carlisle LLC at www.pkcarlisle.com.
 Notes to devops@pkcarlisle.com.
 Follow on twitter @pkcarlislellc.

 Feedback is always welcome, although any communication may be used by me without restriction.

+If you know of any online webcams which provide interesting and public .JPG images suitable for Paper Shaper, send me the URL and it may show up in a Paper Shaper update.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.